The 25 Best Core Exercises For Runners

 Trust me, I’ve been there.
 It takes hard work, consistency, and yes, a bit of natural talent.

 But guess what?
 You don’t need to be super athletic to get there.
-It’s just a matter of of having the right plan and mindset.
+All you need is the right approach and a solid plan.

 First, break it down: a 5K is 3.1 miles.
 If you’re aiming for sub-20 minutes, that means you need to run at a 6:26 pace per mile.